 The term ‘duty of care’ is mentioned often, but few people understand the intricacies of what it means.
-As the law surrounding duty of care applies to both private and public environments, to both businesses and individuals, it is important to properly understand the concept and its applications.
+As the law surrounding duty of care applies to both private and public environments, to both businesses and individuals, it is important to understand the concept and its applications properly.
 Continue reading “Duty of care law”

 So how many care skills do you possess – and what should you look out for when sourcing private home care?
 Continue reading “Care worker interpersonal skills – Personal skills for a care worker”